 - Extreme body temperature, either excessively hot or cold.

-Test anxiety can also result in behavioral and cognitive symptoms such as negative thinking and difficulty concentrating.
+Test anxiety can also result in behavioural and cognitive symptoms such as negative thinking and difficulty concentrating.

 - Blanking out on answers to the test